Recent Events

 Deb led the discussion on what supplies to keep in your goat first aid kit, and on how to cope with the health problems experienced by older goats.

 Dot Tyler spoke to members via Zoom, describing what judges look for when goats are shown.
-This meeting was also made open to members of BAGS outside Wales & the West.
+This meeting was also made open to members of BAGS outside Welsh & the West.

 For what was probably our first international meeting, we were joined via Zoom by Jackie Gant and Marco Coetzee of the South African Mohair Growers’ Association.
 They were as interested to hear about our goat keeping activities as we were about theirs.
 Perhaps one major difference is reflected in our organisations’ names.
 We see ourselves as a goat club: they are mohair producers.